FernandoFH/SRE/README.md

 Applications | Web Server, Load Balancer, Cache, Database | | Learn how they work and try out some implementations (e.g. MySQL for databases and httpd for web servers)
 [System Design](https://github.com/bregman-arie/system-design-notebook) | Availability, Reliability, Scalability, Performance | Learn how to design infrastructure and systems

-The second must list :)
-Seriously though, don't try to master everything in this list and start with something that you are interested in.
-The order has no meaning in this case.

 Topic | What to learn | Alternatives | Description
 :------|:------|:------|:------: